This post was originally written in 2016, but has been updated in 2019 to provide the latest info about things to do in Chefhcaouen, Morocco

 If you’re looking for hostels, Chefchaouen has a few decent options in the centre.
 Casa Blue Star is located in the Old Town district and has spacious rooms with a private bathroom, which is pretty rare in hostel accommodation!

 For the eco-conscious traveller, you may need to go a little further afield to find sustainable accommodation.
 Gite Talassemtane is a guest house located 12km from Chefchaouen, in Zaouia Habteene village.
-It’s a great spot to enjoy the blue city as well as explore the surrounding nature of the Rif Mountains and learn about the local culture and customs of the Berber community.
+It’s a great spot to enjoy the blue city, explore the surrounding nature of the Rif Mountains, and learn about the local culture and customs of the Berber community.

 Bab Ssour: Serving meat, vegetarian, and vegan options, Bab Ssour is a great spot for a quick and tasty bite to eat, with lots of Moroccan salads to choose from.
 It’s a little hard to find, located in the medina on the way to the main square and down some steps, but certainly worth the effort!

 Cafe Clock: For wonderful food with a view to match, then this is the place.
-With their rooftop terrace and excellent food, it’s easy to see why Cafe Clock is Tripadvisor’s number one restaurant in Chefchaouen.
-They also have an excellent range of vegan and vegetarian options on their menu
+With its rooftop terrace and excellent food, it’s easy to see why Cafe Clock is Tripadvisor’s number-one restaurant in Chefchaouen.
+They also have an excellent range of vegan and vegetarian options on their menu.

 1. Beautiful, reminds me of Guanajuato in Mexico because of it’s vibrancy – except that the colors totally different.